 Sensors combined with the massively scalable NoSQL Cassandra Open Source Database are one way of solving the problem of lack of information.
 Sensors provide streams (or floods!) of real-time data to better understand, predict and control the world.
-Sensors can be data sources but also actuators which can control things.
-Sensors can be central (e.g. LHC which has several large detectors, see my last blog) or distributed (e.g. the Square Kilometre Telescope, or SKA, will be a distributed radio telescope based in South Africa and Australia), fixed or mobile, and measure data at their location or even remote from them.
+Sensors can be data sources but also actuators that can control things.
+Sensors can be central (e.g. LHC which has several large detectors) or distributed (e.g. the Square Kilometre Telescope, or SKA, will be a distributed radio telescope based in South Africa and Australia), fixed or mobile, and measure data at their location or even remote from them.
 The Voyager spacecraft (launched to the outer planets in 1977 and still going) is a good example of a mobile sensor platform, that takes measurements and returns them back to earth from remote objects (e.g. planets) and that is also an actuator (i.e. it can be controlled remotely).

 Sensor data and networks can be complex with distributed topologies and need to handle (receive, process, correlate, store, etc) large volumes of disparate data.
 When I worked with CSIRO I spent several years evaluating the OGC Sensor Web standards and technology by building a prototype implementation for a continental scale (Australia wide) environmental monitoring platform.
 Thousands of sensors were distributed all around Australia, data was collected and processed at different locations (distributed brokers), which could be subscribed to by client applications in multiple locations for processing, storing, and visualisation.
 It used a complex pub-sub streaming broker architecture.
 Brokers could subscribe to events from each other which led to the interesting problem of “infinite event loops”, as situations could arise where brokers could subscribe (indirectly via other brothers) to their own events!